Art of Walt Disney (the)

 - 1963, Son of Flubber and the Parent Trap

-- 1964, Mary Poppins which became one of the greatest hits
+- 1964, Mary Poppins which became one

-in the history of the motion picture industry with Julie Andrews
+of the motion picture industry

-- further movies: the happiest millionaire (1967),
+- the happiest millionaire (1967),

-the love bug (= VW Käfer, 1969)
+- the love bug (= VW Käfer, 1969) and

-and the island at the top of the world (1974)
+- the island at the top of the world (1974)

 4) the magic kingdoms

-- in 1952, the park of Disneyland was planned and 1955 opened
+in 1952, the park of Disneyland was planned

-in Anaheim, Los Angeles with Sleeping Beauty's Castle,
+with the Sleeping Beauty's Castle,

-Adventureland, Frontierland, Fantasyland, Tomorrowland and Holiday land
+Tomorrowland and Holiday land

-- 1971 Walt Diseny World was opened in Orlando, Florida
+- 1971 Walt Disney World was opened

-as well as EPCOT (experimental prototype community of tomorrow),
+- EPCOT (experimental prototype community

-it involved audio-animatronic models, such as Mr. Lincoln,
+models, such as Mr. Lincoln,

-Pirates of the Caribbean, Mickey Mouse review and Haunted Mansions
+Mickey Mouse review and Haunted Mansions

->> quite an interesting book not to say a fantastic story
+>> quite an interesting book not to say

-about Disney with admirable illustrations
+admirable illustrations

 enclosures